xwu35/ISAAC_UTK/ISAAC_Next_Gen_usage.md

 ## Description

-These are some common usages of [ISAAC Next Gen](https://oit.utk.edu/hpsc/isaac-open-enclave-new-kpb/system-overview-cluster-at-kpb/) (ISAAC-NG) at University of Tennessee.
+These are some common usages of [ISAAC Next Gen cluster](https://oit.utk.edu/hpsc/isaac-open-enclave-new-kpb/system-overview-cluster-at-kpb/) (ISAAC-NG) at University of Tennessee.
 ISAAC-NG uses SLURM scheduler.

 ## 1. Request an account on ISAAC [here](https://portal.acf.utk.edu/user_requests/new_user/welcome/)